odyssey4me/openshift-znc/README.md

-# Open Shift ZNC
+# OpenShift ZNC
-Example of wrapping the dockerhub znc container image to run in OpenShift
+Example of wrapping the dockerhub znc container image to run in OpenShift.

 Create the app from a Docker image and expose it to webtraffic
 * `oc new-app https://github.com/dudash/openshift-znc.git --name=znc-demo`